Ιnitial post 20 October 2013 – revised March 2018

-In the past I used to stop to the taverna of Rolando.
-Rolando came to Kea from Corfu.
-He has left his restaurant at Benitses to his children and has followed his wife Chryssoula to her native island.
+Rolando arrived to Kea from Corfu.
+His fish tavern at Benitses was passed over to his children so that he would settle with his wife Chryssoula to her native island, Tzia.
 They work side by side from spring to winter.
 Rolando has brought to Kea a cosmopolitan air sustained by a smiling face and a warm handshake.
 He speaks English fluently.

-The menu includes local cuisine and house specialties from Corfu: Pastisada rooster, Beef sofrito, Bourdeto.
+In his Greek cuisine he has included house specialties from Corfu: Pastisada rooster, Beef sofrito, Bourdeto.

-Three decades after his installation in the island Rolando in 2015 moved his restaurant to the port of Kea, Korissia.
-He continues to welcome us with his usual good spirit surrounded by his friendly family and staff.
+After three decades in the island, Rolando in 2015 moved his restaurant to the port of Kea, Korissia.
+He continues to welcome us in his usual good spirit surrounded by his friendly family and staff.

-The neoclassical building of the Town Hall dominates in the square.
+The neoclassical building of the Town Hall dominates the square.
 It was built in 1902 at the time of Gregory Ieromnimon.
-The services of the Town Hall have moved elsewhere and a Music School is installed there.
-The roof of the neoclassical mansion, ex Town Hall, decorate statues and the stairs flower pots.
+Its services have moved some years ago to make space for the School of Music.

 “The square is considered to be the south end of the historical centre because from there stand the more recent parts of the settlement.
 Up to this point, we meet a few middle class houses sparsely interspersed between the popular Cycladic houses, above and below the central road (house of I.Gleoudis, the group of houses of the Ieromnimon family, Rediadion).
 This therefore confirms the idea that Katochori was inhabited by the upper and middle class trade and craftsmen.
 The Cathedral of Ioulis, Dimotikia (annunciation of Virgin Mary) dominates Katochori.”

-Tassos Anastassiou, Kea, History Sightseeing, guide book, Hermoupolis 2007, p.
-79
+Source: Tassos Anastassiou, Kea, History Sightseeing, guide book, Hermoupolis 2007,

-Walking downhill I make a stop at the lilliputian church in which one person barely fits.
+Walking downhill I stop at the lilliputian church, two people would barely fit.

-If you do not make it to the Museum you may visit my corresponding blog post.
+Even if you make it to the Museum you may still visit my corresponding blog post. ⬇

-In the autumn and in winter, when the coasts are not a priority, you may grasp the opportunity to walk and photograph, to explore inland.
-The paths of Chora, the trails that lead to the Lion and much more.
-You may navigate my blog for ideas.
+In the autumn and in winter, when the traveller is not attracted by the coasts and the beaches, you may grasp the opportunity to go exploring inland, to walk and take photographs.
+Explore the paths of Chora, the trails that lead to the Lion and much more.

 2013 © Copyright.
 All rights reserved